 Apple's App Store enabled eLearning developers like Jude to create rich and engaging content that could be used to build:

-- Quizzes and exams that could be created and delivered in-app
+- Online quizzes and exams that could be created and delivered in-app

 - Interactive content that was fast and easy to make